lower-speck/lower-speck.github.io/index.md

 Developers SHOULD make changes to the Lower Speck document as needed.

+Once a requirement has been published in a Lower Speck document, the following rules MUST be followed.

 A requirement MUST NOT be removed when making changes.

 A requirement's ID MUST NOT change.